Tips

 await something # <-- NOT ALLOWED

-This, of course, includes async for and async with as they await __aiter__(), __anext__(), __aenter__() and __aexit__().
+This includes async for and async with as they ‘await’ __aiter__(), __anext__(), __aenter__() and __aexit__().

 xxx ignored GeneratorExit

 If this type of error occurs in your program, try explicitly canceling the corresponding ‘root’ task.
-All instances of asyncgui.Task returned by asyncgui.start() are considered ‘root’ tasks.
-You should identify the relevant one from the error message and then use asyncgui.Task.cancel() to terminate it.
+All the asyncgui.Task instances returned by asyncgui.start() are ‘root’ tasks.
+You should identify the relevant one from the error message and then call asyncgui.Task.cancel() to terminate it.

 Structured Concurrency